Heherson Alvarez: Return to the Philippines and government service

 Eventually, the Philippine leadership changed as Corazon Aquino, the wife of Benigno Aquino Jr., took power after the successful People Power Revolution.

 He returned to the Philippines in 1986 to partake in rebuilding the government in the wake of collapse of the Marcos regime.
 He won a senatorial seat in the post-revolution government of President Corazon Aquino, serving two terms from 1987 to 1992 and 1992 to 1998.
 He later represented Isabela province's 4th district in the House of Representatives from 1998 to 2001.
 In early 1994, Alvarez initiated the "Healthy Air Pact" among three oil companies (Pilipinas Shell, Caltex and Petron Corporation) for them to introduce unleaded gasoline to the Philippine market.

 Senator Alvarez also held two cabinet positions - Secretary of Agrarian Reform (February 7, 1987 – March 7, 1987) and Secretary of Environment and Natural Resources (March 29, 2001 – December 13, 2002).
 He was known as staunch environmentalist as he was called "Mr. Environment" during his term as Environmental Secretary.
 Moreover, as a senator, he authored the resolution to make April 22 of every year as "Earth Day" in the Philippines.
 He is an advocate of using organic fertilizer and pesticides.

 From 2009 to 2016, he served as commissioner and vice chair of the Climate Change Commission.

 Personal life

 Alvarez married artist and activist Cecile Guidote; the couple had two children, Hexilon and Herxilla.
+Guidote is the better known host of radio drama anthology program Radyo Balintataw on DZRH.